Vyral/base-template/_drafts/3-ways-to-cool-your-home-down-without-ac.md

 {% include youtube.html %}

-Want to keep your home cool this summer without having to pay an arm and a leg in utility costs?
-Here are three alternative ways to cool your home.
+<center>Want to keep your home cool this summer without having to pay an arm and a leg in utility costs?
+Here are three alternative ways to cool your home.</center>

 Temperatures are rising and so are your utility bills, courtesy of that big power hog: your air conditioner.
 If you want to cut down your cooling costs without having to crank up the A/C, here are three tricks you can try instead: